 Oh, clutter.
-You make us crazy.
+You creep up on us so easily.
 You hide our registration renewal notice from the DMV under junk mail.
 You make it impossible to find a replacement light bulb so we buy another instead.
 You fill our closets with coats for all seasons (and sizes) and drawers with pencils and tchotchkes galore.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy